radiocontrolled/scraping_cypress/readme.md

 ## Scrape using the Cypress GUI

 After you install Cypress, it is a binary in your node_modules directory.

-You can use the following command opens the Cypress desktop app:
+Before you open the Cypress desktop app, clone this repo to your computer (using GitHub Desktop).
+Then use command line to navigate to the directory you've just created.
+Then type this command to run Cypress:

 ```
 npx cypress open